-BSIP funding provides an opportunity to develop new ways of supporting rural areas that may turn out to be more sustainable.
+This is an opportunity to develop new ways of supporting rural areas that may turn out to be more sustainable.
 The West of England Sustainable Transport Community Innovation Fund is the mechanism we will use.
 The key points are

-- Funding is time limited in line with BSIP, however we are looking to allocate up to £2m. - We are looking for proposals from places (parishes, communities etc) for public transport proposals that meet their specific needs, as well as enhancing the wider public transport network - We are looking for new innovative proposals given that we know the traditional 'supported bus service' is unlikely to be sustainable after the 2 years.
-These could include small, focused DRT schemes, or expanded community transport schemes for example. - In some cases, the fund could provide grants for parishes to use on their ideas.
+- Funding is time limited, however we are looking to allocate up to £2m for a period of 2 years. - We are looking for proposals from places (parishes, communities etc) for public transport proposals that meet their specific needs, as well as enhancing the wider public transport network - We are looking for new innovative proposals given that we know the traditional 'supported bus service' is increasingly unsustainable.

+• In some cases, the fund could provide grants for parishes to use on their ideas.
 In other cases, the proposals will need to be procured and managed by the Combined Authority in the same way that larger DRT/supported buses are.